The Power of Children

 How can students create positive change in our community?

-Students determine which community need should have greatest priority.
-Once a priority need has been determined, students research organizations that address that community need.
-The research process will use a student-generated list of questions.
+Students determine which community need they want to address with a service project.
+Once a priority need has been determined, they research related nonprofit organizations with a student-generated list of questions.

-Students form groups based on issue areas on which to base their service-learning projects.
-They form groups, sign group agreements, delegate tasks, and begin forming their service-learing project proposal.
+Students form groups, sign group agreements, delegate tasks, and begin forming their service-learing project proposal.
 The teacher provides mini-lessons to individuals, as needed, who bring information back to groups on presentation skills, budgeting, and service-learning procedure.

 Students evaluate their learning about philanthropy and the process of selecting a service-learning project.
 They write a guided reflection on their experience.